novika-lang/novika/README.md

 ## Using Novika as a library

-I don't know why you would need that, but there is some API and if you don't inject the packages, you'd get bare-bones Novika.
+I don't know why you would need that, but there is some API and if you don't inject the features, you'd get bare-bones Novika.
 But then you'd be better off with splitting a string on whitespaces and fetching each word from a hashmap.

 ```yml